EGTortuero/viga/README.md

 <tr><td>--locus STRING</td><td>Name of the contigs.
 If the input is a multiFASTA file, please put a general name as the program will add the number of the contig at the end of the name.
 By default, the name of the contigs will be "LOC".</td></tr>
 <tr><td>--threads INT</td><td>Number of threads/CPUs.
 By default, the program will use 1 CPU.</td></tr>
 <tr><td>--gff</td><td>Printing the output as a General Feature Format (GFF) version 3.
 It is a flat table file with contains 9 columns of data (see http://www.ensembl.org/info/website/upload/gff3.html for more information).
 By default, the program will not print the GFF3 file (--gff False).</td></tr>
+<tr><td>--blastdb BLASTDB</td><td>BLAST database that will be used for the protein function prediction.
+The database MUST be for amino acids.
+This is only mandatory if the "ultrafast" mode is not active</td></tr>
+<tr><td>--diamonddb DIAMONDDB</td><td>DIAMOND database that will be used for the protein function prediction.
+The database MUST be for amino acids.
+This is only mandatory when "ultrafast" mode is active</td></tr>
 <tr><td>--blastevalue FLOAT</td><td>BLAST e-value threshold.
 By default, the threshold will be 1e-05.</td></tr>

 <tr><td>--fast</td><td>Running the program without using PHMMER to predict protein function.
 In this case, the program will be as fast as Prokka (Seemann 2014) but the annotations will not be accurate.
+By default, this program had this flag disabled.</td></tr>
+<tr><td>--ultrafast</td><td>Running the program without using PHMMER to predict protein function and replacing BLAST by DIAMOND.
+In this case, the program will be faster than the "fast" mode but the annotations will not be accurate.
 By default, this program had this flag disabled.</td></tr>
 <tr><td>--hmmdb HMMDB</td><td>PHMMER Database that will be used for the protein function prediction according to Hidden Markov Models.
 In this case, HMMDB must be in FASTA format (e.g. UniProt).
 This parameter is mandatory if the "--fast" option is disabled. "</td></tr>
 <tr><td>--hmmerevalue FLOAT</td><td>PHMMER e-value threshold.
 By default, the threshold is 1e-03.</td></tr>
 <tr><td>--typedata BCT|CON|VRL|PHG</td><td>GenBank Division: One of the following codes: